vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 ## Introduction

-This tutorial will introduce how you can use **Aegis Sentinel** encrypt secrets for safe keeping outside your cluster.
+This tutorial will introduce how you can use **VMware Secrets Manager Sentinel** encrypt secrets for safe keeping outside your cluster.

 ## What Is the Benefit?